RosalesJr/reading-notes/class-02.md

 4. <=: less than or equal to
 5. =>: greater than or equal to

-- What is the difference between the logical operator && and ||?
+- What is the difference between the logical operator && and |or|
 - && — allows you to chain together expressions but all of them have to individually evaluate to be true for the whole expression to return true.
-- | |  — allows you to chain together expressions but one or more of the expressions have to individually evaluate to be true for the whole expression to return true.
+- |or|- allows you to chain together expressions but one or more of the expressions have to individually evaluate to be true for the whole expression to return true.

 ### Sources: